Dog Bite Lawyer in El Paso, Texas

-El Paso dog bite lawyers at Ruhmann Law Firm represents individuals who have suffered injury from dog bites and other animal attacks in West Texas, Arizona or Southern New Mexico.
+El Paso dog bite lawyers at Ruhmann Law Firm represent individuals who have suffered injury from dog bites and other animal attacks in West Texas, Arizona or Southern New Mexico.
 If you have been bitten, don’t assume that the bite is not serious enough to recover money damages.
 Although Texas law generally allows that a dog might bite, and does not hold the owner strictly liable, owners can be charged with negligent handling.
 Proving dog bite negligent handling means you are entitled to seek damages for the medical care, lost wages, and pain and inconvenience you suffered because of the dog bite or attack.

 We have experience representing individuals who have suffered an injury in many types of animal attacks, including: